 Students will design a concrete intervention based on the theoretical foundation they acquire in this minor.
 They will be graded based on presentation, participation, and theoretical soundness.

-Assignment (50%): group analysis of a persistent problem that highlights its transformative change potential and a script through which to communicate your intervention to a wider audience (report and presentation 70-30)
+Assignment (40%): group analysis of a persistent problem that highlights its transformative change potential and elaboration of a report and presentation of the report

-Intervention (20%): propose an intervention to an external party (pitch)
+Pitch (20%): individual pitch proposing an intervention to an external party

 Professional behaviour (10%)

 The final grade will be composed of two small individual assignments (20% for a pitch and 30% for a learning reflection), a large academic group assignment (40%) and professional behaviour (10%).

 Constant feedback to students will be provided throughout the Minor.
 In particular, feedback will be given:

 - At the end of each PPL session;

 - After each assignment’s deadline (outline and draft(s));